AnirudhGirish/Vedic_Date_in_R/README.md

 # Vedic Calendar in R

-This repository contains an R script that calculates the Vedic date and time based on user input.
-The script determines the `tithi`, `masa`, and other Vedic time-related information based on the given date, time, and geographical location.
+This repository contains an R script that calculates various Vedic date and time elements based on user input.
+The script determines the `tithi`, `masa`, `nakshatra`, `yoga`, `karana`, and sunrise/sunset times using the Swiss Ephemeris and user-provided date, time, and location.

 ## Features

 - Calculate Vedic tithi (lunar day)
 - Determine Masa (lunar month)
+- Identify Nakshatra (constellation)
+- Calculate Yoga and Karana
 - Provide sidereal time based on location
+- Calculate sunrise and sunset times

 ## Prerequisites